Bethesda at E3 2018: Fallout 76, The Elder Scrolls VI and Starfield

 Elder Scrolls VI is real

 We know nothing.
 We know literally nothing.
 All Bethesda showed at the conference was a logo, playing alongside the soundtrack to Skyrim.
-At the conference, Todd Howard called Elder Scrolls VI, the next, next game it was working on, so we'll forgive them for that.
+At the conference, Todd Howard called Elder Scrolls VI the next, next game it was working on, so we'll forgive it for that.

 Here's the next game Bethesda is working on...

-Note: Editors' note: Updated June 12, 9:04 a.m.
-PT, to add info on related E3 news.